kristiansyrjanen/billystat/README.md

 ## Setting up environment for YOLOv3
 ***(Laptop users attention: Getting your discrete gpu to work will be a driver-nightmare)***

+### Setting up server
+#### Creating access point for remote work

+Config changes on 01-network-manager-all.yaml

+    network:
+    ethernets:
+       enp1s0:
+         addresses: [192.168.1.2/24]
+         gateway4: 192.168.1.1
+         nameservers:
+           addresses: [1.1.1.1,8.8.8.8]
+         dhcp4: no
+     version: 2

+And on our router we enabled port-forwarding to a desired port.

 ### Installations
 #### Nvidia drivers
 First off we'll download NVidia drivers, let's start by adding nvidia ppa:latest,